-What are the symptoms of intestinal parasites?
+What are the symptoms of parasites?

 A parasite lives and feeds off other organisms.
 Intestinal parasites are generally worms that feed off the material in your body.
 Hookworms, tapeworms, and roundworms are amongst the most common.
+Symptoms of parasites vary with the type of parasite.

 Some intestinal parasites consume your food, leaving you hungry after every meal.
 Others cause anaemia by feeding off your red blood cells.
 Some lay eggs that can cause itching and irritability.